quantifiedcode/python-anti-patterns/docs/correctness/not_using_defaultdict.rst

 Manually initializing the keys of a dict ........................................

 The module below defines an empty dict and then manually initializes the keys of the dict.
-Although there is nothing wrong with this code, there is a more concise and less error-prone way to achieve the same idea.
+Although there is nothing wrong with this code, there is a more concise and less error-prone way to achieve the same idea, as explained in the solution below.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!